-- 2. Periodic Audit.
-The Human Resources Director Manager may conduct periodic audits of current job descriptions timed according to need. - VIII.
-Procedure for the Review of Job Descriptions.
-The following procedure will be used once the need for job description review is established: - Step 1.
-The department director initiates a written request for review of a job description to the Human Resources Director Manager.
-The request for review will include the details of all significant and permanent changes in job content, both additions and deletions in the job. - Step 2.
-The Human Resources Director Manager will forward to the department director, for completion, the forms necessary for job analysis and review: - a.
-The employee will be required to complete their portion of the Position Description Questionnaire (PDQ) and submit it to their supervisor.
-This should take no more than two (2) weeks. - b.
-The supervisor will complete their portion of the position description questionnaire and submit it to the department head, along with the employee questionnaire.
-This should take no more than two (2) weeks and is concurrent with the completion of the employee questionnaire. - c.
-The department director will complete and submit their section of the Position Description Questionnaire along with the supervisor and employee portions to the Human Resources Director Manager.
+VIII.
+Procedure for the Review of Job Descriptions

+The following procedure will be used once the need for job description review is established:

+- Step 1.
+The Library Director or her/his designee initiates a written request for review of a job description to the City Human Resources Director.
+The request for review will include the details of all significant and permanent changes in job content, including both additions and deletions in the job. - Step 2.
+The City Human Resources Director will forward to the Library Director, for completion, the forms necessary for job analysis and review: - a.
+The employee will be required to complete their portion of the position description questionnaire (PDQ) and to submit it to their supervisor.
+This process should be completed in no more than two (2) - b.
+The supervisor will complete their portion of the position description questionnaire and submit it to the Library Director or her/his designee, along with the employee questionnaire.
+This should be completed in no more than two (2) weeks and is concurrent with the completion of the employee questionnaire. - c.
+The Library Director or her/his designee will complete and submit their section of the position description questionnaire along with the supervisor and employee portions to the City Human Resources Director.
 Included with that documentation will be a detailed written narrative supporting the need for job review and a completed Job Analysis Questionnaire (JAQ).
 This should take no more than two (2) weeks after receipt of the supervisor and employee questionnaire. - Step 3.
-The Human Resources Director Manager will evaluate the position(s) through review of the questionnaire(s), and by point-factor analysis.
-The Human Resources Director Manager may interview any appropriate person(s) if needed to arrive at a recommendation.
-Analysis by the JEC should take no more than four (4) weeks from receipt of information forwarded by the department director. - Step 4.
-Upon completion of the review and analysis, the Human Resources Director Manager will prepare and submit a written recommendation to the City Administrator with a copy to the appropriate Department Director.
-The decision of the City Administrator is final.
+The City Human Resources Director will evaluate the position(s) through review of the questionnaire(s), and by point-factor analysis.
+The City Human Resources Director may interview any appropriate person(s) if needed to arrive at a recommendation.
+Analysis should take no more than four (4) weeks from receipt of information forwarded by the department director. - Step 4.
+Upon completion of the review and analysis, the City Human Resources Director will prepare and submit a written recommendation to the City Administrator with a copy to the Library Director.
+Ultimately, the decision of the City Administrator will be final.